Throttle

 throttle 3gslow

-Stop simulate the network #
+Stop simulating the network

 throttle --stop